 Before reaching a new destination, make sure to have the following documents arranged:

 - A completed health certificate from the country you are traveling

 - Copy of your pets rabies vaccination document

 - Copy of your pets rabies titer test at least 30 days after the initial vaccination

 * It’s common for rabies titer results to take over a month to receive, so be sure to plan accordingly.

 Flea and Tick Treatment – Minimizing the Risk

-When traveling internationally, it’s essential to have your pets checked and treated for ticks and fleas regularly.
+It’s essential to regularly have your pets checked and treated for ticks and fleas when traveling internationally.
 First things first, though – always consult your veterinarian before making decisions on control.
 Treatments and repellants can be toxic, and you don’t want to run the risk of harming your pet, especially while there’s no immediate access to animal healthcare.

 Certain treatments and preventatives can also be harmful to children and pregnant women when exposed, so you should always inform your doctor before beginning use.
-If there are children or pregnant women on board, you should strongly consider using an oral treatment rather than a topical treatment.
+If children or pregnant women are on board, you should strongly consider using an oral treatment rather than a topical treatment.